Rollercoaster Ranking – GCI (2022)

 Wildcat clearly wasn’t enough for Hersheypark and only 4 years later they ended up with not one, but two more GCIs.
 This time it was a racing coaster with two tracks intertwined in a spectacular tangle of timber.
 The racing element certainly enhances things for me, though I still found the layouts lacked a little definition.
 One side was running slightly better than the other (I couldn’t say which, but it was winning every time without fail) and my favourite moment was the surprise airtime hill in a shed.
 More of that please.

-I can only really separate these two on theming.
-They are owned by the same park chain, share the same layout (albeit mirrored) and they both rode exactly the same – a welcome change to the standard GCI styling with a lot more straights, a lot less corners and a lot more airtime hills.
+I can only really separate these three on theming.
+The two in Europe are owned by the same park chain, share the same layout (albeit mirrored) and they both rode exactly the same – a welcome change to the standard GCI styling with a lot more straights, a lot less corners and a lot more airtime hills.
+The one in America is the original of the design and has nothing going for it on a visual level whatsoever.

 They’re very good for the size, but with so little speed to play with there’s a distinct lack of aggression.
 Which is fine, for a family coaster.